MIT-Germany

 Learn through teaching.
 GTL challenges MIT students to synthesize and present what they know, work in a team, and communicate with peers of a different cultural background, all while sharing MIT's unique approach to science and engineering education with high school students around the world.
 GTLs are often thematic and offered in several country options per IAP.

 A unique opportunity for students to teach STEM subjects in German high schools during the January IAP term.
+This year's program will be from January 8 - 26, 2024.

 • Minimum GPA of 4.0